The David Ross Education Trust

 Teachers and other staff seek to work with parents to support students in the most appropriate and effective ways possible.
 They acknowledge and value their unique knowledge and experience of their children's special needs, their strengths and the strategies that are most effective in helping them to learn.
 They seek to encourage them to share this knowledge with staff for the benefit of their child's education and welfare.
 Staff are always eager to talk to parents and parents are welcome to email, write or telephone the Learning Support office.

 Parents will be informed that their child is placed on the SEN Record and of the outcome of any assessments carried out.
-Parents of students with a Statement are invited to Annual Review meetings and provided with all relevant information and copies of documents relating to the process.
+Parents of students with an Education Health and Care Plan are invited to Annual Review meetings and provided with all relevant information and copies of documents relating to the process.

 Formal information for parents on student progress, targets and performance will be provided through the College's normal reporting system.

-Parents are welcome to be supported in meetings and in their dealings with the Learning Support team by such agencies as the Parent Partnership.
+Parents are welcome to be supported in meetings and in their dealings with the Learning Support team by such agencies as the CFWS.

 Links with Other Schools and Colleges